atanunu/PSSP-Project/notification/notification-multiple-recipient.md

 ## Conclusion

-This project provides a unified multi-gateway notification system for Laravel 11.
-With the new endpoints, you can send notifications to multiple recipients (SMS and Email) by passing a comma-separated list.
-The project is fully modular, configurable, and easily extendable.
+This updated Laravel multi-gateway notification system now supports sending notifications to multiple recipients for SMS, Email, and Push.
+The modular design and clear endpoints make it easy to integrate with multiple providers and customize as needed.

 Happy Coding!
 ```

 ---

-Simply copy the entire content above into a file named `README.md` in your project root.
-This file provides comprehensive implementation and usage instructions, including the new endpoints for sending to multiple recipients and all required composer dependencies.
+Simply copy the entire content above into your `README.md` file in your project's root directory.
+This comprehensive README file now includes instructions and endpoints for sending notifications to multiple recipients for SMS, Email, and Push, along with all required composer dependencies and usage details.

+Happy coding!